Remember - 80% of paddle making happens in just a few hours. That final 20%, like so many

 A1: First is curve versus a join. wavetrainSUP paddles

 are made in a form with a ramp that imparts a bend to the shaft, one piece at a time.
-The only other
+The kits come with

 shaft is then somehow rejoined with the long piece making an angle, a corner, NOT, in my opinion,

 a bend.
 Both styles work.
-I think there are some mechanical advantage to a bend with continuous pieces
+I think there is a mechanical strength advantage to a bend with continuous pieces

 enough as well, I think it comes down to stylistic preference.
 Some like bends and some like angles, as long